-If we knew where the twelve apostles went, we would know where ISRAEL was in the first century.
-But God intended to HIDE this knowledge until modern times.
-That is why the Book of Acts ends without finishing the life of Paul.
-People BLINDLY assume Paul was sent to non-Israelites.
-We know he went to Cyprus, southwestern Turkey, Greece, Crete, Malta, Sicily and Rome where PAGANIZED ISRAELITES ("uncircumcision") were living.
-Also Paul went to MOESIA (Macedonia) where the people of MOSES dwelled.
+Paul was commissioned to go "before the GENTILES and KINGS, and the children of ISRAEL" (Acts 9:15).
+If we knew the full details of his travels, we would know where Israel was in the first century.
+Even Paul's travels to the "GENTILES" may have simply meant uncircumcized scattered Israelites.
+People BLINDLY assume Paul was sent to non-Israelites ONLY.
+But we know he FIRST went to Cyprus, southwestern Turkey, Greece, Crete, Malta, Sicily and Rome where PAGANIZED ISRAELITES ("uncircumcision") were living.
+Also Paul went to MOESIA (Macedonia) where the people of MOSES dwelt.
 Herodotus tells us they revered a man called Zalmoxis who lived prior to Pythagoras.
 "Zal" means "chief" and "Moxis" is "MOSES."
-Iraenus says Paul "established many churches among the KELTOI (Celts)."
-Clement of Rome says Paul was the "Herald in the WEST" and that "he had gone to the EXTREMITY of the WEST."
-Chrysostom says, "Paul preached in SPAIN."
-Dorotheus, Bishop of Tyre (303 A.D.) recorded, "Aristobulus, whom Paul saluted, writing to the Romans was Bishop of BRITAIN" (Synopsis de Apostol.
-Synops.
-23 Aristobulus).
+This was his commission to "GENTILES."

 Christ said to Paul, "I will send thee FAR hence unto the Gentiles" (Acts 22:21).
 "I have set thee to be a light of the Gentiles, that thou shouldest be for salvation unto the ENDS of the EARTH" (Acts 13:46-47).
 Roman authors use this phrase for BRITAIN.
 The ancient MS. in Merton College, Oxford, which purports to contain a series of letters between Paul and Seneca, has more than one allusion to Paul's residence in SILURIA.
 Theodoretus in A.D.
 435 testifies: "Paul, liberated from his first captivity at Rome, preached the Gospel to the BRITONS and others in the West" (Theodoret, De Civ.
 Graec.
 Off., lib. ix).